sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 ![YourCompany](assets/rtiworkshop_cover_image_0.png)

 YourCompany partners with logistics companies to route the sneaker boxes from their distribution centres to customers’ addresses when the orders are placed online.
-YourCompany runs a design and simulation lab in which they design sneakers as per the latest style trends and test the sneakers for durability, duress and performance to ensure that every customer feels that each sneaker is of high quality and can be used for multiple purposes.

 YourCompany also owns a factory producing rubber required for sneakers that is sensitive to temperature changes during production.
 You are producing these products day and night, all year long, and you want to analyze and control the production process in real-time.
 So, you are interested in both the performance of your machinery and the environmental conditions (like temperature and humidity) inside and outside your factory.